VCDBN/prog6221-part-1-ST10083156/README.md

 ##Recipe App

-Created to allow users to input a single recipe into the program and display it, change and adjust quantities of ingredients as well as clear recipe and re-enter a new one
+Created to allow users to input a single recipe into the program and display it, change and adjust quantities of ingredients as well as clear recipe and re-enter a new one.

 ##Application usage